 Spock opened it, looking as annoyed as a Vulcan could look.
 His expression changed when he saw her.
 Wariness.
 Of her.
 Of her associations?

-He had hurt her friend.
+He'd hurt her friend.
 Uhura had told her how he'd hurt her friend.

 "I need your help, Spock."